gobuffalo/docs/templates/docs/new-project.md

 <%= partial("docs/new-project/help.md") %>

 You can choose to generate an API application, skipping the frontend stuff.
-Maybe you want to setup a CI to build your app on your favourite system?
+Maybe you want to setup a CI to build your app on your favorite system?
 Or even use your own package to handle the database?
 Just use the flags!

 <%= title("Override Default Config") %>